umbraco/Umbraco-CMS/CONTRIBUTING.md

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

-The following is a set of guidelines for contributing to Umbraco and.
+The following is a set of guidelines for contributing to Umbraco CMS.

 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.